rust-lang/rust-wiki-backup/Note-development-policy.md

   - `[B-foo]` tags mean that the bug is **blocked** in a particular state, such as "wanting clarification" or "RFC".
 These are effectively workflow-oriented tags, so we can see try to attack bugs that are stuck in a particular state of their life and could possibly become unstuck.
 Just "awaiting someone to do the work" is not a blocked state.
 A bug should be in _zero or one_ `[B-foo]` states, no more than one.
   - `[E-foo]` tags indicate a guess of the **effort** required by a bug.
 Most bugs are "medium" and don't need such tags; but some are especially easy or hard, and this can be helpful to highlight.
   - `[I-foo]` tags area subjective judgment of **importance**.
 A bug should be in only one `[I-foo]` state.
 "Wishlist" is the least important: used for non-core features that would be nice to have, but don't need to be scheduled for any particular time.
+  - `[P-foo]` **priority** tags are used for release planning.
+These are the only tags that should not be applied based on individual judgement - they are instead applied as part of the triage process, described below.

 Add "FIXME (issue #NN): blah blah" in the source anywhere you see room for improvement, where #NN is the issue number in the tracker here.
 If you fix an issue on commit, remove the associated FIXMEs (grep for other occurrences) and put the exact phrase "Closes #NN" (with that capitalization) in the commit message and github will pick it up and link to the commit, close the issue.

+## Milestone and priority nomination and triage

+Maturity milestones have a more formal process to establish consensus.
+When you see an issue that fits the criteria for a maturity milestone:

+- Add the `I-nominated` tag
+- Add a comment to the bug saying 'nominated' and, preferably, the milestone it should be added to.
+If you aren't certain which milestone is appropriate then that information can be left off.
+It's important to add the comment so reviewers can later ask about why the issue is nominated.

+Do *not* assign the issue to a milestone or a priority tag yourself.

+Every week there is a bug triage meeting.
+At that meeting the attendees will review the issues tagged `I-nominated` and decide whether the nomination is accepted.
+If accepted, the issue will be added to a milestone and/or tagged; if not, then a comment will be added explaining why.
+In either case the `I-nominated` tag will then be removed.

 ## Language changes